 Pick up a rental car at Burlington International Airport and set off on a counterclockwise route around the state.
 Due south, the town of Manchester (100 miles) offers a fascinating mix of classic homes plus the historic Hildene estate, once home to Abraham Lincoln’s oldest surviving son, Robert Todd Lincoln.
 A wealth of retail establishments includes the Orvis flagship store and numerous high-end outlet shops as well as one-of-a-kind galleries and the superb independent Northshire Bookstore.
 Those interested in fly-fishing will not want to miss the American Museum of Fly Fishing.
 Near Manchester, the fine cheesemaker Taylor Farm specializes in Gouda cheeses.
-Stay at The Reluctant Panther, a lovely 20-room inn that has an excellent restaurant.
-I also recommend The Copper Grouse at the nearby Taconic Hotel.
+Stay at the 20-room Reluctant Panther inn, which is not a Harper-recommended property but does have an excellent restaurant, or you can dine at the Copper Grouse at the nearby Taconic Hotel.

 Leaving Manchester, head east to the little town of Newfane (36 miles), which is just north of the thriving town of Brattleboro, itself a lively place of restaurants, shops and galleries that fill its wealth of old brick buildings.
 Newfane stands around a classic New England green with a cluster of impressive white buildings that includes an elegant Greek Revival county courthouse, a church of beautiful proportions (topped with a heaven-ascending spire), a meeting hall and the handsome Four Columns Inn where I suggest you stay for the next two nights.
 The inn’s tavern is a congenial spot for having drinks, and that should be followed by dinner at the well-regarded restaurant Artisan.